grow-services/developer-documentation/src/examples-xml.md

 ```
 #### The ethnicity

-When the grow version is NL2013 and NL2013B
+When the grow version is NL2013 or NL2013B

     [1] => Netherlands
     [2] => Other Eurpean